cetic/fadi/examples/K6/Ubuntu/README.md

 ./k6 run --vus 1 --duration 10s --iterations 10  script.js
 ```
 That will send 10 copies of each event in a period of 10s.

+You can now see the results of the load test directly on your CLI.